Chama (investment): Merry-go-round

-Pooled Investment with Shares (ASCA)
+Pooled investment with shares

 A longer-term form of chama in Kenya is organized on the basis of shares, which members buy to gain ownership of a percentage of the chamas investment or income.
-These organizations are classified as "Accumulating Savings and Credit Associations" (ASCA).
+These organizations are classified as "accumulating savings and credit associations".
 This structure is very similar to a unit trust, however the chama leadership is not compensated for managing the fund, other than the profit on their own investment.
 Members must usually make a monthly commitment of a minimum investment, and bring their cash to the monthly or weekly meetings.
 The chama leadership invests the pooled funds in a pre-agreed-upon manner.
-Commonly, the chama will make loans to members at very high interest rates.
-20% per month is typical.
+Commonly, the chama will make loans to members at very high interest rates; 20% per month is typical.
 Chamas are also known to invest in transportation (taxis, matatus, buses), land, rental housing units, agricultural enterprises, as well as stocks, bonds and other financial products.